 It was not until 1971 that the current incarnation of Belsize Park RFC was re-established by a group of local players who developed a philosophy to not only win the game, but to also win the party!
 The spirit of the ‘new’ club was set in its first season, when Belsize developed its 15-man game style of play and the Club had its first tour – Paris.
 Party to 7 a.m., kick off 9 a.m., cognac/beer 11 a.m., femmes to finish, etc.

 The die was cast and Belsize developed a reputation for fun rugby, immortalised in the words of our resident Doc … “how much energy does it take to die?”.
 By the late 1970s, the special spirit had evolved, enticing friends from all over the world, including a number of established internationals, who relished the concept of good, free-spirit rugby, blended with partying and socialising.
 And Belsize was also well on its way to building its reputation for touring.
 Indeed, the Club is now considered the most widely toured amateur club in Britain.

-These days, Belsize Park RFC has five weekly sides, a Vets team, an irregular 6th XV and the Regents Park Royals.
-The 1st XV compete in London 2.
+These days, Belsize Park RFC has five weekly sides, a Vets team, an irregular 6th XV and are aiming to launch a women’s team in 2019.
+The 1st XV compete in London 1.
 Our 2nd, 3rd and 4th XVs compete in the Middlesex Merit leagues as well as invitational tournaments.
 Our 5th team embody the best of social rugby.
-We also have a monthly Vets side and a mini section, namely the Regents Park Royals.
+We also have a monthly Vets side and strong ties to a local mini section, namely the Regents Park Royals.

 If you’d like to play for Belsize, please let us know!